AgoraNomic/Help/Glossary.md

 Not to the Public Forum.
 Usually used when a player sends a message that looks like it's supposed to be an action, but they sent it to Agora-Discussion and so it is ineffective.

+### RWO

+Ratify without objection, a specific mechanism to change the gamestate outlined in R2202.

 ### SLR

 Short Logical Ruleset.
 Just the rules, with minimal annotation.